FelixAugenstein/watson-assistant-tutorial/README.md

 <ul>
   <li><strong>Intents</strong> define a user's goal or purpose.
 Per intent you can configure various user examples.
 An example of an intent could be #Price and user examples could be “How much does it cost?” and “What is the price?”</li>
 <li><strong>Entities</strong> handle significant parts of an input that should be used to alter the way the assistant responds to the intent.
 An example of an entity could be @products with the entity values “juice” and “water”.</li>
 <li><strong>Dialog</strong> consists of dialog nodes.
 Each node is made up of a trigger (condition) and a response.
 If the assistant recognizes the intent #Price, it could then respond: Would you like to know the price of juice or water?
-Otherwise, if the assistant recognizes the intent #price and the entity value @products is juice, it could then respond: The price of juice is 2€ per bottle.</li>
+Otherwise, if the assistant recognizes the intent #Price and the entity value @products is juice, it could then respond: The price of juice is 2€ per bottle.</li>
 </ul>

+If you need more details to configure your Intents, Entities and Dialog, [click here](https://cloud.ibm.com/docs/assistant?topic=assistant-getting-started#getting-started-add-catalog) for a step by step guide.

 ## Deploy the Watson Assistant